mcelayir/mcelayir.github.io/_posts/2020-05-31-fine-tuning-your-circleci-builds.markdown

  docker push <<tag>>
 ```

-Now we can get start using our in our `config.yml` and get rid of the commands to download and install the apps that we included in our docker image.
+Now we can start using our in our `config.yml` and get rid of the commands to download and install the apps that we included in our docker image.

 # Latest status